 Throughout most of the United States (and Quebec and Ontario provinces) will honor a New York suspension making it illegal for you to drive in any state when you have one (or more) New York suspensions.
 While there may be a lag between the time the NY suspension is imposed and the time that the DMV in your state of license honors it, your host state will usually catch up.
 Once the NY suspension is honored in another state, then you have two suspensions to clear up (i.e., one in each state).

 There are many different reasons your driver’s license may be suspended.
-The most common types are: failing to answer a traffic ticket, failing to pay a fine, and failing to pay a Driver Responsibility Assessment Fee.
+The most common types are: failing to answer a traffic ticket, failing to pay a fine, failure to appear in court, and failing to pay a Driver Responsibility Assessment Fee.
 These occur obviously when you ignore your NY traffic ticket or fail to pay what is owed on it.
 These suspensions are often imposed after your actual deadline to answer or pay, so even after the deadline, moving quickly can often avoid a suspension actually being imposed.

 What is the difference between a driver’s license suspension and a revocation?